apache/pulsar/site2/docs/administration-load-balance.md

 ### Split namespace bundles

-Since the load for the topics in a bundle might change over time, or predicting upfront might just be hard, brokers can spilt bundles in 2.
-The new smaller bundles can then be reassigned to different brokers.
+Since the load for the topics in a bundle might change over time, or predicting upfront might just be hard, brokers can split bundles into two.
+The new smaller bundles can be reassigned to different brokers.

 The splitting happens based on some tunable thresholds.
 Any existing bundle that exceeds any of the threshold is a candidate to be split.
 By default the newly split bundles are also immediately offloaded to other brokers, to facilitate the traffic distribution.